What is sciatica?

 This is a disorder due to narrowing of the spinal canal that causes nerve or spinal cord impingement.
 The condition often results in persistent pain in the lower back and lower extremities.
 Difficulty walking, decreased sensation in the lower extremities, and decreased physical activity may also be experienced.
 Many people with spinal stenosis present with bilateral (both sides) sciatica.

 The piriformis is a large muscle that is part of the pelvis.
 When this muscle becomes inflamed or overused, this muscle can trap the sciatic nerve deep in the buttock causing sciatica.

-The facet joints allow for movement, especially backwards extension.
+The facet joints allow for movement, especially backward extension.
 When the facet joints become arthritic they can become knobby and large.
 They also can develop cysts.
 The larger joints can irritate exiting nerve roots causing sciatica.

 Less commonly, sciatica can be due to tumors, pelvic infections, and other causes.